 Students who are unable to wear their school uniform correctly are required to provide a note from home, indicating the plans and timeline for returning to correct uniform.

-Repeated breaches of the Good Counsel College Uniform Policy will be addressed through communication with Leaders of Wellbeing, Principal and parents.
+Repeated breaches of the Good Counsel College Uniform Policy will be addressed through communication with Leaders of Wellbeing, the Assistant Principal – Wellbeing and parents.